Staff Secondments (Temporary Personnel Loans)

 Agreements

-At present, KI has an agreement with the Public Health Agency of Sweden.
-In the future, agreements with additional authorities may be established.
+At present, KI has agreements in place with the Public Health Agency of Sweden (Folkhälsomyndigheten) and Swedish Civil Defence and Resilience Agency (Myndigheten för civilt försvar).
+In the future, agreements with additional goverment authorities may be established.

 Questions and Answers

-In a personnel loan (staff secondment), you remain employed by your primary employer and work temporarily at another government agencies.
+During a staff secondment you remain employed by your primary employer and work temporarily at another government agencies.
 In the case of a leave of absence, you are on leave from your employment in order to work for another employer.

-Yes, personnel loans are typically voluntary.
+Yes, staff secondments are typically voluntary.
 However, the employer may decide on a loan within the framework of the employee’s duty to work if required by operational needs.

 Normally no longer than six months.
 An extension requires a special review.